COVID-19 pandemic in Alberta: Fourth wave

 During the fourth wave, from July 11, 2021, until November 16 there were 903 COVID-19 deaths.
 At its peak in mid-September, 2021 the new daily case counts were over 1,600, the number of hospitalizations was over 1,130, and the total number of active cases exceeded 20,000 for the first time since the pandemic began.
 By September 20, the number of active cases was much more than twice as many as any other province or territory.
 For the month of August, while Kenney was on vacation overseas, the mask mandate had not been re-instated and no changes were made to the restrictions guidelines.
 When he returned to Alberta in early September, ICUs had 10 times more COVID patients compared to early August.
 According to Maclean's magazine, patients were double-bunked in hospitals and overflow rooms were being used.
 Hospital staff had to be brought in through the military and the Red Cross.
 Thousands of surgeries had to be cancelled including those for cancer patients and children.
-Daily COVID fatalities reached heights not seen since last winter, when unvaccinated residents of seniors homes died from the virus.
+Daily COVID fatalities reached heights not seen since last winter when unvaccinated residents of senior homes died from the virus.

 For the month of August, while Premier Kenney was on vacation overseas, no changes were made to the restrictions guidelines.
 On September 4, 2021, masks once again became mandatory within public indoor spaces province-wide.
 Licensed establishments are also prohibited from serving alcohol after 10:00 p.m. nightly, and consumption must end after 11:00 p.m.

 On September 15, 2021, Premier Kenney reinstated the public health emergency and announced new restrictions that took effect beginning September 16 and September 20;